Home Desserts Cookies Mexican Wedding Cookies

 Tips for the Best Cookies

-• Use a stand mixer or electric mixer to beat the ingredients together.
-The dough is very thick and stiff, so a hand mixer won’t do.
+• Save time with a mixer.
+Use a stand mixer or electric mixer to beat the ingredients together.
+The dough is very thick and stiff, so hand mixing won’t work.

-• Do not grease the cookie sheets prior to baking, as this will cause the cookies to spread.
-I highly recommend silicone baking sheets or parchment paper-lined sheets for this recipe.
+• Don’t grease the cookie sheets prior to baking.
+Use silicone baking sheets or parchment paper instead.

-• Do not overbake the cookies!
+• Don’t overbake!
 They’re not supposed to look golden brown.
 Bake them for just 11 to 13 minutes or until they’re slightly firm.

 Homemade Mexican Wedding Cookies

-• For more irresistible cookies, load the dough with mini-chocolate chips!
-Or, stuff the center of each ball with a mini-Hershey’s Kiss or Reese’s.
-Yum!
+• Add mini-chocolate chips.
+You could also stuff the center of each ball with a mini-Hershey’s Kiss or Reese’s.

-• Give your holiday cookies an even more Christmas-y vibe by adding chopped peppermint chunks to the dough.
+• Add chopped peppermint.
+Give your holiday cookies an even more Christmas-y vibe by adding chopped peppermint chunks to the dough.

-• For fall-inspired cookies, infuse the dough with cinnamon or pumpkin pie spice.
+• Make them fall-friendly.
+Infuse the dough with cinnamon or pumpkin pie spice.

-Store Mexican wedding cookies in an airtight container at room temperature for 3 to 5 days.
+To Store: Let the Mexican wedding cookies cool, then store them in an airtight container at room temperature for 3 to 5 days.

-You can keep them in the fridge for up to a week, but let them sit at the countertop for several minutes before serving.
-These cookies taste best at room temperature.
+You can also keep them in the fridge for up to a week.
+But let them sit on the countertop for several minutes before serving.

 Mexican Wedding Cookies